Preparing for an approaching storm:

 - Non-perishable food (canned and dried food)

-- Make a list of emergency phone numbers (including 877.778.2222 to report an outage to BGE) and keep a personal telephone book and one corded phone or cell phone on hand.
+- Make a list of emergency phone numbers (including 877.778.2222 to report outages to BGE) and keep a personal telephone book and a cell phone on hand.

 - Keep a first-aid kit in your home and one in your car.
 Don't forget to include: